emb715/web-course/README.md

   - Show two equal webs with old/bad css and good css
   - Discuss the diferents with the two
 - Boostrap, Jquery, Templates, Builds configuration.
 - Optimization for the web
+  - How to manage a budget for my dependencies and how to improve it
 - Wordpress
 - PHP